SlicerMorph/VMM/measurements/README.md

 **Open and closed curves:**
 Sequentially place points.
 A curve will be fit to the points and updated as additional points are added.
 If the closed curve is selected, the first and last points placed will be connected.

+**Planes**
+Place 2 points sequentally, creating a plane between the 2 points.
+Can be placed in slice or 3D views.

 <img src="./images/MarkupTypes.png">